Quirks, Bugs, Workarounds, and Hints

 Encoding Flaws

-Creation Time issues
+Creation Time Issues

 Some (especially older) Android devices do not encode an attestation creation time, and always encode zero seconds since